syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/message/EJ2_ASP.MVC/customization.md

 {% endhighlight %}
 {% endtabs %}

-The below DOM structure is required to display the simple message with content and severity icon.
+The following DOM structure is required to display the simple message with the content and severity icon.

 {% tabs %}
 {% highlight c# tabtitle="CSHTML" %}